European Roulette

 Outside Bets

-Outside bets in European roulette are wagers placed on the larger groupings of numbers or on certain characteristics of numbers, rather than on individual numbers.
-These bets are located on the outer part of the roulette table layout and offer lower payouts compared to inside bets, but they have better odds of winning.
-Here’s a detailed look at the various types of outside bets:
+Outside bets in European roulette target larger groups of numbers or number characteristics instead of individual numbers.
+They sit on the outer part of the table layout and offer lower payouts than inside bets, but they give better odds of winning.
+Here’s a closer look at the different types of outside bets:

 Outside bets are a popular choice for players who prefer a more conservative approach to betting, as they cover more numbers and offer a better chance of winning smaller amounts more frequently.
 They are an excellent way for new players to get familiar with the game and for seasoned players to employ betting strategies that involve spreading the risk across multiple outcomes.